-- (A) Professional supervision in psychology: - (1) "Psychological work supervision" means the professional oversight of persons who work under the licensing authority of the licensed psychologist.
+(A) Professional supervision in psychology:

+"Psychological work supervision" means the professional oversight of persons who work under the licensing authority of the licensed psychologist.
 The psychological work shall be consistent with previous academic and professional training, both didactic and practica, of the supervisor and the supervisee.
-Telepsychology, as that term is defined in paragraph (S) of rule 4732-3-01 of the Administrative Code, may be used in the provision of psychological work supervision if conducted in accord with requirements set forth in paragraph (B)(29) of rule 4732-13-04 of the Administrative Code. - (2) "Psychological training supervision" means the formal provision by licensed psychologists or licensed school psychologists of systematic education and training that is primarily case-focused and evaluative.
-Telepsychology, as that term is defined in paragraph (S) of rule 4732-3-01 of the Administrative Code, may be used in the provision of psychological training supervision only as a supplement to the supervision requirements set forth in paragraph (A), paragraph (B) and paragraph (C) of rule 4732-9-01 of the Administrative Code and may not replace individual face-to-face supervision requirements.
-The supervisory relationship supports and directs the work and professional development of graduate students (including predoctoral interns),
+Telepsychology, as that term is defined in paragraph (S) of rule 4732-3-01 of the Administrative Code, may be used in the provision of psychological work supervision if conducted in accord with requirements set forth in paragraph (B)(29) of rule 4732-13-04 of the Administrative Code.
+(2) "Psychological training supervision" means the formal provision by licensed psychologists or licensed school psychologists of systematic education and training that is primarily case-focused and evaluative.
+Telepsychology, as that term is defined in paragraph (S) of rule 4732-3-01 of the Administrative Code, may be used in the provision of psychological training supervision to meet the requirements set forth in paragraph (A) and paragraph (B) of rule 4732-9-01 of the Administrative Code only if using synchronous audiovisual communication and supervision is conducted in accord with requirements set forth in paragraph (B)(20) of rule 4732-13-04 of the Administrative Code.
+The supervisory relationship supports and directs the work and professional development of graduate students (including predoctoral interns), postdoctoral trainees or other qualified individuals to help them gain experience for the purposes of licensure as psychologists.